 Retail Prices as of 08th September, 2018

 Price Variance (+/-) toea per litre

-For the month of June, the maximum retail fuel price for each fuel product in the country will increase on average as follows:
+For all centers, the maximum retail fuel price for each fuel product in the country will change on average as follows:

-Retail prices in all other designated centres will change according to their approved in-country shipping and road freight rates (for the second quarter of 2018) that are charged by the fuel distributors.
+Retail prices in all other designated centres will change according to their approved in-country shipping and road freight rates (for the third quarter of 2018) that are charged by the fuel distributors.

-As part of the ICCC’s enforcement and compliance of fuel prices, its Investigation Officers will conduct inspections at all service stations on Friday, 8th June, 2018, to ensure prices of petroleum products do not exceed the allowable maximum prices.
+As part of the ICCC’s enforcement and compliance of fuel prices, its Investigation Officers will conduct inspections at all service stations to ensure prices of petroleum products do not exceed the allowable maximum prices.
 The following ICCC officers will conduct compliance inspections in Lae, Goroka, Kokopo and Port Moresby.
 Inspections in other provinces will be supported by our contacts in those provinces.
 Please note:

 - Mr. Christopher Gabesoa, Mr. Seri Tau Vali, Mr. Dennis Jerry and Mr. Bill Boiu will conduct compliance inspections to all service stations in the National Capital District.
 They can be reached on telephone number 325 2144;

 - Mr. Johnny Anderson, Ms. Pamela Ipambonj and Mr. Timothy Ponau will conduct compliance inspections in Lae.
 They can be reached on telephone number 472 2859;

 - Mr. Bobby Tei, Roman Rosting and Mrs. Dorcas Baining Julai will conduct compliance inspections in Kokopo, Rabaul, Kerevat, Warangoi and Toma.
 They can be reached on telephone number 982 9711; and